Defending Against Malicious Pageable Input: PageRequestDto Design

 GET /api/wishlist?page=0&size=3&sort=product.name,desc

-What happens if a user sends malicious input to this API?
+What if a user sends malicious input?

-- What if they put weird values in
+- What if they put garbage in

 - What if they send